Wakehurst Public School: The fire

 On Thursday 20 November 1980 at approximately 10:20pm a fire broke out in the School library.
 The fire completely destroyed the building along with almost all of its contents, including over 8000 books and a number of school records and historical items.
 The seat of the fire was under a cabinet in the library office.
-It is now thought that vandals broke a window and threw in rags, impregnated with something flammable.

 The Department of Education gave the school the loan of a demountable classroom to act as a library until the new library was built.
 The new library was started in 1982 and officially opened on 16 November 1982.
 Among those present at the opening ceremony were: Paul Couvret (President of Warringah Shire Council), G. Conomy (Assistant Director General of Education), Terry Metherell (State Member for Davidson), C. Knibb, M. Blanch (NSW Inspector of Schools) and the Principal of the day, Neville Trotter.

 Principals

 Houses

 The current house system is named after four of the five early Governors of New South Wales: William Bligh (1806–1808), Lachlan Macquarie (1810–1821), John Hunter (1795–1800) and Arthur Phillip (1788–1792).